 Important Note!
 Numbers below are links to that Section.
 If you shut down your computer, your answers will not be retained.
 So write your answers down for future work sessions.

-What are the six steps in the adjustment stage of family addiction?
+What are the steps in the adjustment stage of family addiction?

-What are the five aspects in the development of a protective persona?
+What are the aspects in the development of a protective persona?

-What are the four important aspects of the hopelessness stage?
+What are the important aspects of the hopelessness stage?

-What are the three ways the addictive process affects a couple?
+What are the ways the addictive process affects a couple?

-What are four things to consider when looking at the effect addiction has on children?
+What are the things to consider when looking at the effect addiction has on children?

 When did the term enabler first enter the therapeutic vocabulary?

-What are the three important aspects of the collapse stage of recovery?
+What are the important aspects of the collapse stage of recovery?

-What are the four important aspects of parallel recovery?
+What are the important aspects of parallel recovery?